-Tea tree oilscan easily be mixed with various other ingredients to serve as the most effective treatment for boils that appear in different parts of the human body.
+Tea tree oils can easily be mixed with various other ingredients to serve as the most effective treatment for boils that appear in different parts of the human body.
 We will have a look at the different options below:

-Simple Use of Tea Tree Oil
+Simple Use of Tea Tree oil:

 Prior to using tea tree oil on the boil infected area, you need to wash the area and clean the boil using water.
-Next, pat dry the area with a clean towel.
+Next, pat dries the area with a clean towel.
 Now you can apply two to three drops of tea tree oil on the boil and cover it using a cotton ball.
-You can even use a bandage for keeping the oil in perfect place.
+You can even use a bandage for keeping the oil in a perfect place.
 Practicing this solution two to three times during the day can help in healing boils easily.
 You can even apply some drops of this oil on a bandage and tie it around the infected area.
 Whatever be the method, it is important for you to ensure that the oil applied on the boil is not more than two to three drops.
-Also make sure that it is used only o the swollen area and the boil.
+Also, make sure that it is used the only o the swollen area and the boil.

-Tea Tree Oil Mixed with Coconut Oil
+Tea Tree oil mixed with Coconut oil:

 It is important for you to note that even coconut oil comes with antibacterial properties.
-It works in the form of tea tree oil carrier for keeping it on the infected area.
+It works in the form of a tea tree oil carrier for keeping it on the infected area.
 There is no need for you to make use of a bandage when you are using coconut oil with tea tree oil.
 Wash the infected area and even the surrounding area with lukewarm water.
 Mix both the oils in a teaspoon or tablespoon and apply the mixture on the boil.
 Allow it to stay there for some time. the oils will reach the infection by way of the skin pores and will show their action on bacteria.

 The blend of almond oil and tea tree oil can effectively be used for treating scalp boils.
 A scalp boil is as painful and as difficult to treat as a skin boil.
-However, the best way of healing a scalp boil is using almond oil in combination with tea tree oil.
+However, the best way of healing a scalp boil is by using almond oil in combination with tea tree oil.
 Mix both the oils very well and apply the mixture on the scalp by simply parting your hair and getting the infection exposed properly.
 This will help you in applying the oil mixture very well.
 Doing this at least two to three times during the day might give you the best and the fastest results.
 You also have the option of washing your head once during the day and then applying the oil mixture.

 Both oregano oil and tea tree oil have strong antibacterial and antiseptic properties.
 The blend of these two oils serves in the form of a potent mixture that can best be used for handling stubborn boils.
-Apply the mixture directly on your boil and do this at least three to four times during the day for best results.
+Apply the mixture directly on your boil and do this at least three to four times during the day for the best results.
 The combination of oregano oil and tea tree oil best deals with the most difficult strains of bacteria like MRSA.

-Just like the above oil blends, tea tree oil can also be mixed with aloe vera and various other natural oils for treating boils in the most effective manner.
+Just like the above oil blends, tea tree oil can also be mixed with Aloe vera and various other natural oils for treating boils in the most effective manner.